taddeus/webbasics/README.txt

 -------
 Summary
 -------
-Minimalistic is a set of classes to create websites with.
+BasicWeb is a set of classes that provides the minimal functionalities of a website.
 The core exists of a class autoloader, a template parser, a logger and some array manipulation functions.
 No MVC 'model' implementation is included, there are already many of these out there (PHPActiveRecord is recommended).

 ----------
 Unit tests